What Percentage Of My Income Should Be For My Mortgage?

 If you have more debt, you might struggle to keep your DTI low while also paying off a mortgage.
-In this case, it can be useful to work backward before you decide on a percentage of income for your mortgage payment.
+In this case, it can be useful to work backwards before you decide on a percentage of income for your mortgage payment.

 Let’s take a look at an example.
 Imagine that your household brings in $5,000 in gross monthly income.
 Your recurring debts are as follows: